grab/engineering-blog/_posts/2021-04-19-how-we-improved-agent-chat-efficiency-with-ml.md

 Considering the constraints, **this seemed to be the perfect candidate for a machine learning-based functionality**, which predicts sentence completion by considering all the context about the user, issue and even the latest messages exchanged.

-## Designing with Success in Mind

-### Usability is Key
+## Usability is Key

 ![](../img/smartchat/image3.png)

-To fulfill the hypothesis, there are a few design considerations:
+To fulfil the hypothesis, there are a few design considerations:

-1. Minimising learning curve for agents.
+1. Minimising the learning curve for agents.
 2. Avoiding visual clutter if recommendations are not relevant.

 To increase the probability of predicting an agent's message, one of the design explorations is to allow agents to select the top 3 predictions (Design 1).
 To onboard agents, we designed a quick tip to activate SmartChat using keyboard shortcuts.